vatsimph/learn/docs/briefings/RPLC/vfr.md

 <div markdown>
 Make a left turn to Expo Pilipino then proceed West of Tarlac City (or a heading of 350 degrees) at 1500 FT.

-!!! note
-    Higher altitude must be requested by the pilot from ATC.
 </div>
 </div>